 Rats, like mice, are predominantly nocturnal which helps keep them undiscovered for so long in an infested home.
 They have poor eyesight, but they make up for this with their keen senses of hearing, smell, taste, and touch.
 They gnaw, climb, jump, and can swim.
 They are known to be a source of numerous diseases and viruses that can affect human, such as the Plague and Murine Typhus.
 Rats contaminate food and cause extensive damage to buildings and equipment in houses, granaries, restaurants and other areas they inhabit.
 Rats are able to gnaw through wood, electrical wires, and even unfinished concrete.

 Again if you have a rat problem the best thing you can do is to eliminate food sources, maintain a clean environment and seal all entry points rats could use to enter your home.
-Most importantly call a pest control expert who will come and assess the situation, provide advice and then take the necessary steps to control the population.
-If you have a pest problem like rats call a local rat control Toronto expert.
-If you live in Toronto then call a Toronto rat control expert: 647-931-6581
+Most importantly call a rat exterminator Toronto expert who will come and assess the situation, provide advice and then take the necessary steps to control the population.

 Rats are medium sized rodents, larger than the average mouse, are opportunistic survivors and live near human dwellings.
 Rat populations are generally greater in densely inhabited areas.
 The most common types of rats found in Toronto are the Brown Rat, and the Black Rat.